sglavoie/dev-helpers/python/rsync_backup/README.md

 **Note:** requires Python 3.6+.
 No other Python third-party libraries are required.

-For each source to backup, a log file is created at the root directory of that source.
+For each source to back up, a log file is created at the root directory of that source.
 In the log file, the text `Command executed:` is inserted at the beginning with the whole `rsync` command that has been executed as a reference.